cdrani/chorus/README.md

 ⭐ ⏪ ⏩ Custom Seeking (Fast-Forward & Rewind) for short-form (tracks in album, playlists, etc) and long-form (podcasts and audiobooks) audio.
 Ex.
 10 seconds skip forward and 5 seconds skip back for tracks, and 10 seconds skip back and 30 seconds skip forward for podcasts.

-⭐ Generate a shareable link to your favourite snip for easy sharing.
+⭐ 🔗 Generate a shareable link to your favourite snip for easy sharing.
 Currently only copied to clipboard, but upcoming features will allow social media sharing such as on twitter, IG, etc. Note that link will only work if opening on desktop browser and recipient has the extension installed.

+⭐ ⌨️ Keyboard Shortcuts.
+The core functionality of the extension can be triggered via keypress.
+Additional media commands such as play/pause, shuffle, mute/unmute, etc are also available.
+Reference ["Setting Browser Keyboard Shortcuts"](https://www.makeuseof.com/open-browser-extensions-keyboard-shortcut/) for your specific browser.

 ## 📆 **Upcoming Features** 📆